jr3cermak/php-api-auth/README.md

 Single file PHP script that adds authentication to a [PHP-CRUD-API](https://github.com/mevdschee/php-crud-api) project.

-NOTE: This repo is a clone of the original.
+NOTE: This repo is a fork of the original.
+Use the master branch if you want all the features mentioned below.
+If you want certain features, you can start with bugfix and then merge in specific features.
+The features are branches of bugfix.

 Branches:

-  - master : development branch
+  - master : Merge of all features below
-  - bugfix : clone of original master for sending bugfixes
+  - bugfix : Branch that mirrors original master, used for sending bugfixes
     - apiKey : apiKey support for swagger.io
+    - php53  : Additional support for prior versions of PHP

 ## Requirements

   - PHP 5.3 or higher
+  - apache_request_headers() not available in earlier versions of 5.3 (see Issue #1)

 ## Simple username + password